pbinkley/jekyll-book-marriage/_source/06-chapter04.md

 id: s6
 group: sections
 ---
+## Chapter IV: Of the Nature of a Personal Relationship

 No offense is greater in a lover than this: that he should treat his love "impersonally."
 No lapse is